-During these unprecedented times, we wanted to remain in contact with families from the local community who are wanting to join the Newburn team in September 2021.
+During these unprecedented times, we wanted to remain in contact with families from the local community who will be joining the Newburn team in September 2021.
 Under normal circumstances we would have welcomed parents and future pupils into the school for a walk around our amazing building and answer any questions you have.
 As we can't do this due to covid restrictions, we have put together some information and videos to help you all get a feel for the school.
-Below you will find a copy of the school brochure, a virtual tour of the school grounds as well as Miss Morgan introducing the Reception curriculum.
-If you have any questions that aren't answered please don't hesitate to contact us on 0191 2674533 or email us on firstname.lastname@example.org to arrange a virtual meeting with the Head Teacher.
+Below you will find a copy of the school brochure, a virtual tour of the school grounds, a message from Miss Morgan introducing the Reception curriculum and also a video of faces your children will be seeing when they come along for their first day on Tuesday 7th September.
+If you have any questions that aren't answered please don't hesitate to contact us on 0191 2674533 or email us on email@example.com.

 All about us - our school brochure